Thoughts:

 6:30 a.m.
 I farted-around the L-street Bath house charging my phones and continuing to write the day 2 blog and then headed to Atkinson Street on Methadone Mile.

 11:15 a.m.
 I parked my bike at the Phoenix on New Market st. then started walking towards Atkinson St. to see if I could get some audio or video interviews.
 I met a man named Adam on the way who didn’t want to be filmed.
 He said he was at the Gavin house recently and hooked up with some girl he met off tinder, they went on a date and he started drinking with her, it was all down hill from there.
 Adam said when he gets sober his libido kicks into overdrive and his addictive tendencies get focused on women.
-Adam said he likes uppers like crack and cocaine and uses fentanyl go to sleep at night and he likes to drink.
+Adam said he likes uppers like crack and cocaine and uses fentanyl to go to sleep at night and he likes to drink.
 I noticed most people don’t like to be on camera so I offer audio.

 I reached Atkinson st and everyone I talked to in the crowded street of tents, drugs, and people refused to be interviewed, so I worked my way over to the less crowded side street.